DeepIntoStreams/Evaluation-of-Time-Series-Generative-Models/README.md

 # Evaluation of Time Series Generative Models

 The main objective of the project is to summarize the evaluation metrics used in unconditional generative models for synthetic data generation, list advantages and disadvantages of each evaluation metric based on experiments on different datasets and models.
-We also provide a code pipeline for evaluation of test metrics.

 ## Test metrics
 We include the following test metric in our code pipeline: